North American beaver: As introduced non-native species

 North American beavers were released in Finland in 1937; following this, 7 beavers expanded to a population of 12,000 within 64 years.
 Eurasian beavers had earlier been extirpated from the region, so the release was intended as a reintroduction project.
 By 1999, it was estimated that 90% of beavers in Finland were the American species.
 However, the species is not always considered invasive, as in Europe it has a similar keystone effect to European beavers, which have not recolonized the area.
 The beaver population has been controlled by issuing hunting licenses.
 A report in 2010 concluded that while the current population of American beavers was not problematic, as the species has larger litters than European beavers and builds somewhat larger dams, it could become a problem if its range continues expanding into Russia, but this does not seem to be taking place.

-In Europe, significant invasive populations of Canadian beaver are only present in Finland and Karelia, as the boundary between species has somewhat stabilized, but smaller occurrences have been detected elsewhere.
+In Europe, significant invasive populations of North American beaver are only present in Finland and Karelia, as the boundary between species has somewhat stabilized, but smaller occurrences have been detected elsewhere.
 Ephemeral populations of C. canadensis in Germany and Poland were found from the 1950s to 1970s.
 Zoo escapes in 2006 created a small population of invasive C. canadensis in Luxembourg, Rhineland-Palatinate, and Belgium.
 American beavers have not been detected in Sweden, Norway, or Denmark.

+The European Union, due to the significant negative impacts of its introduction to the ecosystem, has included the North American species of beaver in the list of invasive alien species of Union concern.
+It therefore cannot be imported, bred, transported, commercialized, or intentionally released into the environment in any of its member states.

 As food

-Beaver meat is similar tasting to lean beef or venison, but special care must be taken to prevent contamination from the animal's strong castor (musk) gland.
-Beavers, similar to most other wild game may also carry diseases.
-These include Giardiasis, Tularemia, and Rabies.
-Taking precaution when preparing beaver, as well as other wild game is imperative.
-It is usually slow-cooked in a broth, and was a valuable food source to Native Americans.^{citation needed]} Beavers also store large amounts of fat on their bodies.
-Fat can be rendered down to create lard used as cooking oil.
-The tail muscle is also a favorite part of beavers to eat.
-Similar to an oxtail it can be cut into sections, the meat is rich and dense.
-Early French Canadian Catholics considered beaver to be "four-legged fish" that could be eaten at Lent.
-Early settlers were not only very intrigued by the fur on beavers, but also their delicious taste.
+Beaver meat is similar tasting to lean beef or venison, but special care must be taken to prevent contamination from the animal's strong castor gland.
+Beavers, like other wild game, may also carry diseases such as Giardiasis, Tularemia, and Rabies, so precaution is necessary.
+Beaver is a valuable food source to Native Americans, who boil, roast, or cook the meat over a fire.
+The rich, fatty tail roasted on a stick is considered a delicacy.
+Early French Canadian Catholics called beaver a "four-legged fish" that could be eaten at Lent.
 "Beaver stew" became a common meal among settlers in North America.